SentenceSense/docs/005-skills.md

 1.What is your name?
 Derick Nguyen

 2.In general, how well can you code?
-Pick one of �real good,� �pretty good,� �okay,� or �not at all.� Not at all - okay.
+Pick one of real good,pretty good,okay, or not at all.
+Not at all - okay.
 My only experience coding is in the introductory courses required.

 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of �lots and lots,� �a couple times,� �once,� �never,� or �I never even heard of this thing.�
+For each language or framework, pick one of ots and lots, a couple times, once, never, or I never even heard of this thing.
 I have never used Ruby but I do have experience with Python (which I have been told is similar to Ruby).
 I have used Wordpress once briefly to create a very simple blog.
 I have never used a rails framework.

 4.To contribute fully to the project, what do you need to learn?
 Depending on which path the team chooses, I will need to learn Ruby on Rails.
 I may also need to learn how to create a more complex WordPress.
 Later in the project, I may also need to learn Java in order to create interactive modules.